proski/flake-os-demo/README.md

 # flake-os-demo

-Conversion from flake-utils to flake-parts
+The code in this repository illustrates how to convert a flake that uses nixosConfigurations from flake-utils to flake-parts.